tadamski/openshift-tx/README.md

 # oc login -u system:admin
 oc rsh `oc get pods -n tx-client | grep Running | awk '{print $1}' CLI reference: https://docs.openshift.com/enterprise/3.0/cli_reference/basic_cli_operations.html

+# adding a user

+Create a user called ejbuser that will be used for securing remote EJB calls:

+Adding a user using the add-user.sh command generates an application-users.properties file which needs be added to the S2I builds configuration directory.
+It also also generates the secret that that needs to be placed in the client servers config file:

+> To represent the user add the following to the server-identities definition <secret value="dGVzdDEyMzQh" />

+h-4.2$ pwd
+/opt/eap/standalone/configuration
+sh-4.2$ ../../bin/add-user.sh

+What type of user do you wish to add?
+ a) Management User (mgmt-users.properties)
+ b) Application User (application-users.properties) (a): b

+Enter the details of the new user to add.
+Using realm 'ApplicationRealm' as discovered from the existing property files.
+Username : ejb
+Password requirements are listed below.
+To modify these restrictions edit the add-user.properties configuration file.
+ - The password must not be one of the following restricted values {root, admin, administrator}
+ - The password must contain at least 8 characters, 1 alphabetic character(s), 1 digit(s), 1 non-alphanumeric symbol(s)
+ - The password must be different from the username Password :
+Re-enter Password :
+What groups do you want this user to belong to?
+(Please enter a comma separated list, or leave blank for none)[  ]:
+About to add user 'ejb' for realm 'ApplicationRealm' Is this correct yes/no? yes
+Added user 'ejb' to file '/opt/eap/standalone/configuration/application-users.properties' Added user 'ejb' with groups  to file '/opt/eap/standalone/configuration/application-roles.properties' Is this new user going to be used for one AS process to connect to another AS process? e.g. for a slave host controller connecting to the master or for a Remoting connection for server to server EJB calls. yes/no? yes
+To represent the user add the following to the server-identities definition <secret value="dGVzdDEyMzQh" />